theanam/css-only-loaders/README.md

-### CSS Only Spinners
+### CSS Only loaders

-Spinners made with pure CSS and zero bulk.
+loaders made with pure CSS and zero bulk.
 Will be converted to a react component once matured

-> This is a work in progress. if you have a cool spinner idea, please contribute
+> This is a work in progress. if you have a cool loader idea, please contribute